Dakes/WaniKaniCommunityMnemonics2/README.md

 ### 0.3
 - 📜 Move Codebase to Typescript.
-- 📝 Display on list screen if mnemonic is available or requested.
+- 📝 Only display Reading or Meaning on right page.
-- ❗ Display if mnemonic is available or requested in list.
+- ❗ Display on list screen if mnemonic is available or requested.
 - ♻ Users can delete their own mnemonic
 - 🔁 Manual refresh button.